juliend88/Docker/bundle-toolbox/README-EN.md

 ![appdisable](img/appdisable.png)

-**Trick** If you want to create an instance via the console horizon Cloudwatt and declare **directly** in your MyCloudManager, you should to select - in step 3 of the instance launch wizard - MyCloudManager network and - in step 4 - you can paste the **Curl** or **Wget** command in the Custom Script field.
-Don't forget to add the shebang `#!/bin/bash`.
+**Trick** If you want to create an instance via the console horizon Cloudwatt and declare **directly** in your MyCloudManager, you should to select - in step 3 of the instance launch wizard - MyCloudManager network and - in step 4 - you can paste the command under the setence "If you want to register the instance automatically during the creation process, put this in the startup script within the horizon console :" command in the Custom Script field.

 ![attachnetwork](img/attachnetwork.png)